stevenbenner/mdexsync/README.md

     - The version number is the version of that particular release.
 This number is incremented when the owner changes something.
 Including it in the folder name ensures that new updates get downloaded.
     - Some chapters do not have associated groups.
-Those will be saved as "[no group]".
+Those will instead be tagged with the username of the user who upload it.
     - There can be multiple groups associated with a release.
 In those cases the groups are concatenated with an ampersand.
 For example:
       "[Group A & Group B]"